Sally Cruikshank: Later work and life

 Cruikshank evolved a recognizable style with surrealistic and psychedelic elements.
 Her film Face Like a Frog (1987) bears a musical score by Oingo Boingo, with the group's Danny Elfman singing his song "Don't Go in the Basement."

 Cruikshank has contributed animation sequences to feature films, including Twilight Zone: The Movie (1983) and Top Secret!
 (1984), as well as the opening title sequences to Ruthless People (1986), Mannequin (1987), Loverboy (1989), Madhouse (1990), and Smiley Face (2007).
 She has also worked in commercials and website design.
 Cruikshank also animated and produced many music videos for Sesame Street from 1989–1999.

 For a short time in the 1990s, Cruikshank was employed by the Palo Alto laboratory and technology incubator Interval Research Corporation as an animator.

 Cruikshank was in the process, as of 2011, of transferring her works into 35mm film format, for archival purposes.

 Cruikshank then participated in a Halloween special of SpongeBob SquarePants called "The Legend of Boo-Kini Bottom" in the 2D section of that special.

+In 2026 Cruikshank co-directed Sally's Gallery - a compilation of some of her best works with some new animations added in between - with Adam Asmat.